 - Use your support network – talk to family and friends about how you feel.

 - Take some ‘me time’ a couple of nights a week to do activities you enjoy.

-- Help others (the NHS has an interesting article about how helping others improves our own mood).
+- Help others, such as through volunteering.
+The NHS has an interesting article about how helping others improves our own mood.

 - Avoid unhealthy habits and addictions, like alcohol, smoking, and recreational drugs.

-- Develop better time management techniques if it’s an issue for you.
+- Develop better time management skills if it’s an issue for you.

 4. Be consistent with good sleep habits

-There’s an extensive section on sleep hygiene you can read here.
-But here are some of my personal favorites, which I know from experience help me fall asleep quicker in general:
+Here are some of my personal favorites, which I know from experience help me fall asleep faster in general: